 Even though expats live abroad, the American tax system still requires American citizens to declare their worldwide income no matter where they live.
 If you are a US expatriate, you are required to file US income taxes (federal and, if needed, state returns) as well as file an informational return on your assets held in foreign bank accounts through FinCen Form 114 (also known as the FBAR: Foreign Bank Account Report).
-Below, we’ve summarized the tax policies for expats in Switzerland and others considering a move!
+Below, we’ve summarized the tax policies for Americans living in Switzerland!

 Who is a Resident of Switzerland?